tylerneylon/video-scripts/learn_lua_in_an_hour/part12.md

 I can reuse the `norm` function to help me with that calculation, like this.

-Remember that chunks are compiled as the body of a funciton, so a good way to get the `vec` table out is to return the value.
+Remember that chunks are compiled as the body of a function, so a good way to get the `vec` table out is to return the value.